 Homegrown US brand New Balance has always been the patriotic All-American brand from Boston, Massachusetts.

 The seemingly conservative principles of the brand trace back to its roots in 1906, when the company was founded by William J. Riley as the New Balance Arch Company in Belmont, Massachusetts.
-The company focused on manufacturing arch support and orthopedic shoes for several decades focusing on this small niche market which rarely went out of state.
+The company focused on manufacturing arch support and orthopedic shoes for several decades concentrating on this small niche market which rarely went out of state.

 New Balance’s strength lies in the quality of their shoe, durability and comfort and their ability to respond to market needs and demands.
 Soon, manufacturing facilities in Massachusetts and Maine were improved introducing computer-assisted design systems that lessen product development and production times by half.

 The classic New Balance 997 has released Made in USA versions promising All-American craftsmanship as it also features an upper made with Horween leather sourced from Chicago, and crafted by American workers in American factories.
-The popular sneaker pays homage and tribute by only using the finest high-end leathers, timeless details, and extraordinary comfort elements.
+The favorite sneaker pays homage and tribute by only using the finest high-end leathers, timeless details, and extraordinary comfort elements.

-- New Balance had several collaborations with retailers and sneaker designers for their popular NB 997 model that includes the Concepts x New Balance 997, J. Crew x New Balance 997, Stance x New Balance 997, and nonnative x New Balance 997.
+- New Balance had several collaborations with retailers and sneaker designers for their popular NB 997 model that includes the Concepts x New Balance 997, J. Crew x New Balance 997, Stance x New Balance 997, and Nonnative x New Balance 997.

 - Among the celebrities spotted wearing New Balance 997 sneakers include DJ Clark Kent, Amanda Seyfried, and DJ Envy.